โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 Pros:

-• Lightweight infant car seat with removable body pillow and stay-in-car base for quick, secure transfers.
+• Lightweight infant car seat with removable body pillow and stay-in-car base for quick transfers.

-• Modular stroller with six modes (including a lay-flat pramette), self-stand trigger fold, and roomy storage basket.
+• Modular stroller with six modes, a lay-flat pramette option, self-stand trigger fold, and roomy storage basket.

-• Safety-focused design with belt lock-off and ParentLink real-time installation support.
+• Safety-focused design with belt lock-off and ParentLink installation support.

 Cons: